openmobilityfoundation/mobility-data-specification/provider/README.md

 The following information applies to all `provider` API endpoints.
 Details on providing authorization to endpoints is specified in the [auth](auth.md) document.

-Currently, the provider API is implemented for dockless scooter and bikeshare.
-To implement another mode, add it to the `schema/generate_schema.py` file and this README and submit a pull request.
+Currently, the provider API is implemented for shared dockless scooters, bikes, cars and mopeds.
+To implement another mode, please submit a PR.

 ### Versioning